swaptacular/swpt_accounts/protocol.rst

   ``demurrage_rate`` and ``gratis_period`` fields is to communicate what the most pessimistic scenario is.
 In this regard, keep in mind that the interest rate can change significantly between transfer's preparation and transfer's commit.
-Therefore, ``demurrage_rate`` should reflect the most negative interest rate on the account, that is possible to occur.
+Therefore, the value ``demurrage_rate`` should reflect the most negative interest rate that is possible to occur on the account.

 FinalizedTransfer